-The USGenWeb Project -The USGenWeb Project of a group of volunteers working to provide Internet web sites for genealogical research in every county in the U.S. This web site provides you with links to all the state web sites which, in turn, provide gateways to the counties.
+The USGenWeb Project – The USGenWeb Project is a group of volunteers working to provide Internet websites for genealogical research in every county in the U.S. This website provides you with links to all the state websites which, in turn, provide gateways to the counties.

 Government Made Easy – One-stop access to all online U.S. Federal Government resources.
 Allows users to browse everything from researching at the Library of Congress to tracking a NASA mission.
 It also enables users to apply for student loans, track Social Security benefits, and compare Medicare options.

 State and Local Government on the Net – A directory of official state, county, and city government websites, this site is searchable by both state or by many topics including Tourism, the Arts, or State Military and Veteran’s Sites.

 U.S. Citizenship and Immigration Service – From the U.S. Citizenship and Immigration Services website, access forms and information to obtain a Green Card or apply for Naturalization.
 At the bottom are helpful links for “How do I” fact sheets, “Welcome to the United States: A Guide for New Immigrants,” and “Quick Civics Lessons”

 Welcome to the USA – This is a site intended for those newly arrived in the United States, and those people and organizations that serve them.
 Find information on citizenship, education, childcare, where to learn English, and more.